Xode-DAO/docs/substrate/README.md

 # 🚀 Substrate Development Environment Setup

-This document outlines the essential steps for preparing a complete **Substrate ink! development environment** on Ubuntu or WSL.
-Follow these steps to install required tools, configure Rust, and deploy smart contracts using **version 5 ink!**.
+This document outlines the essential steps for preparing a complete **Substrate development environment** on Ubuntu or WSL.
+Follow these steps to install required tools, configure Rust, and deploy smart contracts using **version 5 smart contract**.

 ---